eyeofparadox/eyeofparadox.github.io/content/posts/2016/04/does-it-ever-get-better/index.md

 Killing yourself seems like the only way to end your suffering.
 You cling to that hope, ignoring the fact that dying will involve unimaginable suffering, because you’re so desperate to stop **hurting**.

-But consider, if you’re that **desperate**\--enough to brave death--can you be **brave** enough to admit you need help to cope with the problems you have?
+But consider, if you’re that **desperate**\---enough to brave death---can you be **brave** enough to admit you need help to cope with the problems you have?

-Can you be brave enough to be **honest**\--first and foremost, with yourself, but ultimately--with others, to say you’re in too much pain to think?
+Can you be brave enough to be **honest**\---first and foremost, with yourself, but ultimately---with others, to say you’re in too much pain to think?

 The help you can get will have limits, but you have to be able to ask.
 Mostly, people will only be able to help you discover what **you** can do, but you will discover that you can do more than you thought you could, once you start doing things in spite of the pain.